-In 2020 we began to evaluate CB-0406, the active metabolite of arhalofenate, a pro-drug previously studied for chronic metabolic diseases, in a single and multiple ascending dose study in healthy subjects to establish its pharmacokinetics, safety and maximum tolerated dose.
+In 2020 we began to evaluate CB-0406, the active metabolite of arhalofenate in a single and multiple ascending dose study in healthy subjects to establish its pharmacokinetics, safety and maximum tolerated dose.
 While the study showed CB-0406 had improved pharmacokinetics versus arhalofenate, CB-0406's safety profile did not support continued development as a result of the occurrence of a small number of reversible cases of thrombocytopenia at higher doses.
 Therefore, in mid-2021 we discontinued development of CB-0406.